-1. Falcon Camp requires ACA Camper Health History Form as well as the Recommendations for Licensed Medical Personnel complete with a physician's signature for all campers, due June 1.
-Both forms must be completed and signed by the parent and the report of a physical examination signed by the physician.
+1. Falcon Camp requires the Recommendations for Licensed Medical Personnel complete with a physician's signature for all campers, due May 15.
+This form must be completed and signed by the physician after a medical examination that occurs not more than one year prior to the last day your child will be at camp.
 Your physician should indicate on this form any special medical attention or medication needed at camp.
 The Falcon doctors and nurses will follow these instructions while your child attends camp.
-A registered nurse is on duty at camp and campers have access to his/her services as needed.
+A registered nurse (RN) is on duty at camp and campers have access to his/her services as needed.

-A special note about medication: The Falcon healthcare staff would like to note that an RN is not allowed to administer ANY medication, even over-the-counter medications such as vitamins, melatonin, or Tylenol, without written direction from an MD in addition to parent permission.
+A special note about medication: An RN is not allowed to administer ANY medication, even over-the-counter medications such as vitamins, melatonin, or Tylenol, without written direction from a medical doctor in addition to parent permission.
 Please make sure the physician includes a COMPLETE list of all meds (including over the counter medication) on the physician signed copy of the health form.
 If it is not on the list, it cannot be administered.
-Should a question arise about a medication, the Falcon healthcare staff will contact the parent/guardian and seek additional expert consultants.
+Should a question arise about a medication, the Falcon healthcare staff will contact the parent/guardian and/or the camper's physician.